 With donor management software, collecting data and managing communications is easier than ever.
 You can easily keep track of donors and transactions.

-But, managing your donor database is much more than just sending asks and thank you messages.
+But managing your donor database is much more than just sending asks and thank you messages.
 It can also help you cultivate better relationships and identify prospects by gleaning specific insights about your donor base.

 Now You’re Ready to Get Started

 Overall, major gifts are vital to the growth of every nonprofit.
-Running a successful major gifts program requires not only a dedication to your organization but to your donors.
+Running a successful major gifts program requires not only a dedication to your organization but also to your donors.

 Join the discussion in our Slack channel on connected fundraising